pflanze/xmlhub-indexer/docs/contribute.md

 If you wish to be more helpful to your fellow users, you could also replace the data with "dummy" data, indicating the required data format (and potentially even allowing the BEAST2 analysis to run).

-If your XML file contains a lot of data, or you have a lot of XML files to add, you can use the supplied Python script inside the `scripts/` folder to "blind" your file.
+If your XML file contains a lot of data, or you have a lot of XML files to add, you can use the [xmlhub tool](tool.html) or the [Blinder scripts](blinder-scripts.html) page to "blind" your file.
 These scripts will replace the genetic sequences with a dummy all-gap alignment while keeping everything else (e.g. tip-dates) intact so the XML file still runs.
 If your XML file contains other non-sequence private data these scripts are not applicable!
 Keep in mind that `beast2blinder.py` and `beast1blinder.py` were written for BEAST 2.6 and BEAST 1.10, respectively, and have not been tested on other versions!

 ### Versioning and Backup